Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models: Abstract

-\textbf{Abstract:} An important statistical task in disease mapping problems is to identify outlier/divergent regions with unusually high or low residual risk of disease.
-Leave-one-out cross-validatory (LOOCV) model assessment is a gold standard for computing predictive p-value that can flag such outliers.
-However, actual LOOCV is time-consuming because one needs to re-simulate a Markov chain for each posterior distribution in which an observation is held out as a test case.
-This paper introduces a new method, called iIS, for approximating LOOCV with only Markov chain samples simulated from a posterior based on a full data set. iIS is based on importance sampling (IS). iIS integrates the p-value and the likelihood of the test observation with respect to the distribution of the latent variable without reference to the actual observation.
-The predictive p-values computed with iIS can be proved to be equivalent to the LOOCV predictive p-values, following the general theory for IS.
-We compare iIS and other three existing methods in the literature with a lip cancer dataset collected in Scotland.
-Our empirical results show that iIS provides predictive p-values that are almost identical to the actual LOOCV predictive p-values and outperforms the existing three methods, including the recently proposed ghosting method by Marshall and Spiegelhalter (2007).
+An important statistical task in disease mapping problems is to identify divergent regions with unusually high or low risk of disease.
+Leave-one-out cross-validatory (LOOCV) model assessment is the gold standard for estimating predictive p-values that can flag such divergent regions.
+However, actual LOOCV is time-consuming because one needs to rerun a Markov chain Monte Carlo analysis for each posterior distribution in which an observation is held out as a test case.
+This paper introduces a new method, called integrated importance sampling (iIS), for estimating LOOCV predictive p-values with only Markov chain samples drawn from the posterior based on a full data set.
+The key step in iIS is that we integrate away the latent variables associated the test observation with respect to their conditional distribution \textit{without} reference to the actual observation.
+By following the general theory for importance sampling, the formula used by iIS can be proved to be equivalent to the LOOCV predictive p-value.
+We compare iIS and other three existing methods in the literature with two disease mapping datasets.
+Our empirical results show that the predictive p-values estimated with iIS are almost identical to the predictive p-values estimated with actual LOOCV, and outperform those given by the existing three methods, namely, the posterior predictive checking, the ordinary importance sampling, and the ghosting method by Marshall and Spiegelhalter (2003).